stuartpb/seattledsa-rules/bylaws.md

 10% of all Dues received by the local will be allocated to a Solidarity Fund.
 These funds will be reserved for bail payments, support for workplace organizing, and related needs, as approved by the Local Council.

-## ARTICLE XII.
-Nominations and Recalls.

-### Section 1.
-Nominations Committee.

-A three-person Nominations Committee shall be established at least one month prior to every election by vote of a Regular Meeting.
-It shall solicit and receive nominations for the positions to be elected.

-### Section 2.
-Nominations Process.

-Nominations for Local officers and delegates to the National Convention shall be opened 10 days before and closed at the Annual Meeting.
-The call for nominations shall be announced to full members of DSA in advance of the General Meeting.

-### Section 3.
-Uncontested Positions.

-If a position is uncontested, the nominee will be declared elected by acclamation.

 ## ARTICLE XIII.
 Amendments.

 ### Section 1: